dphan2610/react-native-from-scratch/README.md

 # react-native-tutorial-from-scratch

+IMPORTANT NOTE: this is OLD, a lot of things are discontinued, or no longer avaialble.

 Distilled step-by-step guide to build and deploy React Native apps on Android and iOS.

 - Step 1: Buy a Mac computer (Macbook, iMac, Mac Pro), and buy an iPhone